jyouturner/crowdstrike/document/design.md

 1. front end - the user experiences
 2. web services - to serve the web, to handle upload, confirm and present the meta data and scan results.
-3. backend tasks or jobs - services to extrac meta data, and scan virus, then store results for API to present to front end
+3. backend tasks or jobs - services to extrac meta data, and scan virus, then store results.

-We will store data and documents in
+4. Data storage

-1. database
+    * database
-2. file storage
+    * file storage

 ![Components](images/components_model.png)

-We make the decision or assumption that we will design this sytem to run in cloud (AWS, or GCD or Azure).
+We decide this sytem will run in cloud (AWS, or GCD or Azure).
 Below we will use AWS as example, but the solution will work for other cloud service providers.

 ### Frontend

 We assume it will be a React app. (irrelevent to our sytem design)

-### File Storage
+### File Storage S3

-We can use AWS S3 to store the documents, so we can leverage
+We can use AWS S3 to store the documents, so we can leverage its scalibility, availability and low cost.

-* enoumous volume and great performance
+Also:
-* for old documents ( > 1 year) we can move to cold storage
+* for old documents ( > 1 year) we can move to cold storage for example S3 Glacier
-* low cost, especially within the same region
-* ` we can create signed URL with secured token, this way, front end can upload the file directly to S3, reducing the needs of resource at service layer. `
+* Particularily, we can create signed URL with secured token, this way, front end can upload the file directly to S3, reducing the needs of resource at service layer.

 Note: to leverage the pre-signed URL for directly uploading to S3, our React App will follow below steps